eamiddlebrook/OrthoPhyl/README.md

 ## Future modules:
 + DONE: add assembly filtering, now very incomplete assemblies will be used, so the number of strict single copy orthologs could be drastically reduced (maybe to zero).
 Filtering done with gather_filter_asm
 + DONE: Quantify phylogenetic info per gene (https://github.com/dportik/Alignment_Assessment.git)
++ Check genome assembly file not empty at start of Main pipeline....will crash pipe at Orthofinder run.
+This happened because of a file transfer mishap for me :(
 + Test evolutionalty models of genes with ete3.
 Then test GO enrichment, AMR, Virulence genes
 + Look at tree wide paralog numbers.
 Do GO analysis...
 + Identify HGT from Transcript alignments.
 HGTs specific to any group?